-On 2-6 August 2021 Tactical Tech’s 'Exposing the Invisible' project is hosting a 5-day online event to celebrate the people, initiatives, techniques and topics that can make investigation accessible to everyone willing to take the step.
+On 2-6 August 2021 Tactical Tech’s 'Exposing the Invisible' project hosted a 5-day online conference to celebrate the people, initiatives, techniques and topics that can make investigation accessible to everyone willing to take the step.
 Our aim was to share and learn about what techniques and creative means can be used and what sources of data are available to almost anyone willing to uncover issues affecting communities locally and across borders.
 Below is the original call and background details of the event, which resulted in a rich collection of resources including articles, guides, videos and a podcast.

 Investigation today is no longer a specialized activity undertaken by law enforcement and investigative journalists, it has become an every day practice.
 Whether it's verifying something you read on social media or getting to know more information about a company or politician in your region, there are many tools, information sources and techniques that have become available to individuals to perform these activities.
 Exposing the Invisible is a Tactical Tech project that has long celebrated the evolving techniques around investigation and the non-traditional actors who have established and engaged with these techniques.

 "Investigation is Collaboration" is a conference that brings together the stories of investigators, investigative initiatives and techniques that have emerged and developed lately, in the hopes of getting individuals interested in delving deeper into topics and questions, to get inspired and learn from these techniques and stories.

 Join the Conference to Learn, Share and Connect

 This is an opportunity to network with independent investigators and established ones.
 There are many fascinating investigations that take place every day started by ordinary people who are armed with curiosity and determination to uncover facts and evidence.
 Technology has brought not just an interconnection of people but a wealth of data and tools that can be used to unravel previously unexplored issues.